vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 loka; samyatasaravrata; Siva deity; HV II.
 863 (from Pad.). śravaṇadrādaśi-(1) in Bh. śu.
 12 with śravaṇa-naksatra;

-fast on 11th; donate on 12th an earthen vessel full of boiled rice and curds washed clean with water from the confluence (of Gangā and Yamunā); KKV 348 (from Vā.); (2) fast on dvādaśī with śravana-naksatra and worship of Janārdana; it is in its reward equal to twelve dvādaśīs; if śravana-dvādaśī falls on Wednesday, it is regarded as ex tremely great; tithivrata; Visṇu deity; HV I. 1162–1171 (from Vi.
+fast on 11th; donate on 12th an earthen vessel full of boiled rice and curds washed clean with water from the confluence (of Gangā and Yamunā); KKV 348 (from Vā.); (2) fast on dvādaśī with śravana-naksatra and worship of Janārdana; it is in its reward equal to twelve dvādaśīs; if śravana-dvādaśī falls on Wednesday, it is regarded as ex tremely great; tithivrata; Viṣṇu deity; HV I. 1162–1171 (from Vi.
 Dh.
 I. 161, 1-8); Agni devotes fifteen verses to it.
 Most digests deal with it at length; vide HK 289-298, KV 459-464, NS 137-140, SmK 240–249 (elaborate proce dure).
 Vide Pad.
 VI.
 70 for this, its māhātmya and story,

 Vide Gar.
 I chap.
 136 also for this vrata. Śrāvana-krtya-KKN 395-397, KR 218–254, VKK 292, KT